konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 I chose "Yes" for laptop support, I left all the efi drivers as-is.
 I chose the `(laptop's) config_HD615_620_630_640_650.plist` because that's what I have. click "Install", Bam!

+Once it's all done, copy Pandora's Box app onto the Installer partition on the USB (not "EFI") and copy any drivers you know for sure you will need.

 ## collecting drivers

 `kext` files (located in `EFI/CLOVER/kexts/Other`) are the low-level drivers for things in OSX, and `efi` files (in `EFI/CLOVER/drivers/64UEFI`) are lower-level drivers for the EFI bootloader (Clover.)
 I want the only modifications to OSX to be on EFI partition for easier management and better backups and upgrades.

 [this guide](https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/) is awesome and has a lot of info pertaining directly to the process we are doing here.
+Also, [this](https://www.tonymacx86.com/threads/faq-read-first-laptop-frequent-questions.164990/) was useful.

 ### wifi